 Studio Headphones vs Studio Monitors

-You need both in a serious setup, but they serve different roles.
+In practice, you need both in a serious setup, but they serve different roles.

 Headphones